kotekan/kotekan/docs/sphinx/dev/dev_style_guide_code.rst

 Automatic code formatting
 -------------------------

 .. note:: To do all code linting in one, use `tools/lint.sh <https://github.com/kotekan/kotekan/blob/master/tools/lint.sh>`_.
-To use the sript as a commit hook, copy it to ``.git/hooks/pre-commit``.
+To use the script as a commit hook, copy it to ``.git/hooks/pre-commit``.

 kotekan uses the following tools for automatic code formatting: